How To Use Pesto From A Jar With Pasta? (Easy And Delicious)

 6. Sea salt or kosher salt

 However, other vegetables, such as arugula or tomatoes, are used for a different flavor profile than herb-based pesto.
-In addition, substituting the cheese for vegan ingredients such as tofu or cashew nuts can appeal to those on a dairy-free diet.
+In addition, substituting cheese for vegan ingredients such as tofu or cashew nuts can appeal to those on a dairy-free diet.

 The ingredients are then added to a food processor until smooth.
 Initially, pesto was pounded, which translates to ‘pestata’ in Italian, hence the name.